On behalf of Greg Aceto at Aceto, Bonner & Cole, PC.

 SJH sued to enforce the sale, arguing that the Letter of Intent it had executed and delivered was binding because the previous content of emails and texts between the parties' real estate agents, combined with one final text, established circumstances and facts that were sufficient to satisfy the Statute of Frauds.
 The seller's broker texted the buyer's broker stating, "Can [the Buyer] sign today and get it to me today.
 Tim" The court agreed, citing cases that had held that a series of email exchanges containing the essential terms of a contract could satisfy the Statute of Frauds and extending this logic to a simple text message under certain circumstances.

 The court found that this particular text message, following emails from Two Electronics' broker indicating an agreement to sell, had "sufficient terms to state a binding contract" between the parties, particularly in the context of extensive previous communications between them in which they discussed details regarding terms.

 The judge also noted that the real estate brokers each typed his name at the end of text messages that contained material terms, implying that they meant those texts to be binding.
 In finding the typed names in those texts to be valid signatures, the judge also cited the acceptance of electronic signatures as binding in business generally.

 This case illustrates the evolving hazardous nature of transacting business electronically.
 It is important that when an individual or business begins to discuss a potential transaction or contract with another party, the party consult legal counsel in order to understand whether and when emails or texts are simple communicative methods of negotiation and when they have migrated into the area of a binding agreement.

-The Boston lawyers of Aceto, Bonner & Prager, PC, represent individuals and businesses in a wide variety of legal matters, including real estate, litigation, business agreements and more and can assist clients in understanding the traps for the unwary.
+The Boston lawyers of Aceto, Bonner & Cole, PC., represent individuals and businesses in a wide variety of legal matters, including real estate, litigation, business agreements and more and can assist clients in understanding the traps for the unwary.